WICG/handwriting-recognition/explainer.md

 ### Segmentation result
-Segmentation result is a mapping from recognized grapheme clusters to their composing strokes and points.
+Segmentation result is a mapping from recognized graphemes to their composing strokes and points.
 This provides per-character editing functionality (e.g. delete this handwriting character in a note taking app).

-The segmentation result is a partition of the drawing: every point is attributed to exactly one grapheme cluster.
+The segmentation result is a partition of the drawing: every point is attributed to exactly one grapheme.

 In JavaScript, segmentation result is represented as a list.
-Each list item describes a grapheme cluster, its position in the predicted text, and its composing segments.
+Each list item describes a grapheme, its position in the predicted text, and its composing segments.
 Each segment is represented as a stroke object and its begin-end point indices.

 For example, the handwriting "int" produces a segmentation result like this: